What are the other Names for this Condition? (Also known as/Synonyms)

 - Organ inflammation can affect the covering around the heart or the heart muscle itself.
 This can result in pericarditis, myocarditis, or pericardial effusion

-- Inflammation of the pleura may cause excess fluid to buildup in the fluid-filled space around the lungs (causing pleural effusion)
+- Inflammation of the pleura may cause excess fluid to buildup in the fluid-filled space around the lungs (pleural effusion)

 - AOSD can cause aseptic meningitis, which is a non-infectious inflammation of the lining of the brain